shockscript/spec/src/overview/relation/mxml.md

 list = [...list, v];
 ```

-## References
+## Fixtures

-In the top-level of a component, declare references by using the `Reference` meta-data.
-References have certain use-cases, such as persisting a value across renders, and extracting class-based components from certain tags (in which case the `bind` attribute is used).
+In the top-level of a component, declare fixtures by using the `Fixture` meta-data.
+Fixtures have certain use-cases, such as persisting a value across renders, and extracting class-based components from certain tags (in which case the `bind` attribute is used).

 ```
-[Reference]
+[Fixture]
 var button:Button? = null;

 return (